kanhaiya-gupta/Advanced-Python-with-OOP-Projects/README.md

   ```
   Then access at `http://127.0.0.1:5000` in a browser or API client.

-Refer to individual project directories for detailed instructions, including any API keys or environment variables required (e.g., Dropbox or Dictionary API keys).
+Refer to individual project directories for detailed instructions, including any API keys or environment variables required (e.g., Dropbox, Unsplash, or Dictionary API keys).

 ## Project-Specific Notes
-- Some projects (e.g., Webcam Photo Sharer, Automated Emails, Instant Dictionary Webapp, Instant Dictionary API) require external API keys or email credentials.
+- Some projects (e.g., Webcam Photo Sharer, Automated Emails, Instant Dictionary Webapp, Instant Dictionary API, Photo Searcher) require external API keys or email credentials.
 Set these as environment variables or configure as instructed in the respective project folder.
 - Web-based projects (Flatmates Bill Web App, Calorie Webapp, Instant Dictionary Webapp, Instant Dictionary API) use Flask and run locally by default.
 - Ensure your system has a webcam for Webcam Photo Sharer and a compatible SMTP service (e.g., Gmail) for Automated Emails.